SimformSolutionsPvtLtd/react-native-spinner-button/README.md

     * Its default value is null | undefined.
     * This properties used whenever you want to need gradient but not pass __gradientColors__, __gradientColoroffset__ and __gradientColorAngle__ properties.
     * if you want to see color combination of [Sample gradient](https://fx-gradient-previewer.netlify.app/)
+30. **disableGradientColors**
+    * This is how we pass the colors we want to be displayed when button disable, colors can be passed in a different format, name, rgba, hex etc.
+    * The colors should be ordered the way we want them to be displayed.
+    * Eg. colors={[ “purple”, “white” ]} the gradient will move from purple to white.

 ## Example
   A full working example project is here [Example](https://github.com/simformsolutions/react-native-spinner-button/tree/master/Example)